Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 05 Informal Report.md

 - Evaluate the accepted logic gate symbol for the selected gate.
 	- Is it sensible?
 That is, does its form help in expressing the gateʼs functionality (e.g., truth table)?

+The form of the OR gate is in the shape of a right bracket.
+This converges the two lines into a single vertical line and that vertical line is passed out of the front.
+We feel this is a better representation of the OR operation than the curved arrow.
+It  is also more accessible, because

 	- Is it aesthetically pleasing?
 Why?
 (Note: this is a personal opinion)
 - Evaluate and discuss your novel logic gate symbol for the selected gate.
 	- Is it sensible?
 Does its form help in expressing the gateʼs functionality or is it sensible in another way?